mhmtensyldrm/javaDemosOOP/README.md

 Simple Structures for Abstract Classes and Method Overriding are at Abstraction Folder.

 Simple Structures for Interfaces are at Interface Folder.

+Simple Structures for Generics are at Generic Folder.